 - Out of the Ordinary: Essays on Growing Up with Gay, Lesbian, and Transgender Parents, edited by Noelle Howey and Ellen Samuels, is a little older (2000) and focuses on children whose parents came out after becoming parents, but remains valuable.

 - And Baby Makes More: Known Donors, Queer Parents, and Our Unexpected Families, ed.
 Susan Goldberg and Chloë Brushwood Rose, is a volume I’ve long recommended.
 It’s an anthology, and not exclusive to the voices of those with queer parents, but includes them as well as those who have used a known donor and those who have themselves donated sperm or eggs or been a surrogate.

 - Meema Spadola’s documentary Our House: A Very Real Documentary About Kids of Lesbian and Gay Parents, first released in 2000 and updated in 2008 (my review and author interview here).

 - In My Shoes, an award-winning short film from COLAGE.
 (Stream free at the link.)

 - Queer Spawn, a documentary by Anna Boluda that shows the life of several teenagers with two dads or two moms.
 (Stream free at the link.)

 - Sharon Shattuck’s memoir From This Day Forward, about her father coming out as transgender when Sharon was in middle school.

-- Becoming Us, a reality series on ABC Family about a teen whose father is transitioning as a transgender woman.
+- Becoming Us, a reality series on Freeform (formerly ABC Family) about a teen whose father is transitioning as a transgender woman.

 - My YouTube playlist of nearly 70 videos featuring the children of LGBTQ parents.